 1917 would be the coldest year of the 20th Century.
 The Winter of 1916/17 produced 85 inches of snow, 40+ inches above average.
 In later years only the Winters of 1951/52, ’81/82 and ’83/84 had more snow.

 Work was being done on a concrete dam over the water channel leading out of the garden.
 That was completed on May 9.
 The dam would last until the 1950s when Martha Crone would write in her Annual Report to the Board of Park Commissioners (Feb.
 21, 1955) “The dam across the lower end of the pool is beyond our power of repair and needs to be reconstructed, thereby eliminating the dangerous condition caused by its upheaval.”

-The concrete dam of 1917 replaced an earthen structure that may have been created by Eloise and the other botany teachers.
-It formed a small pool in that area of the Garden.
-Whether she built it or not, it was there and this was written about it in 1913:
+The concrete dam of 1917 replaced an earthen structure that was created by Eloise and the other botany teachers when the Garden was first organized.
+It formed a small pool in that area of the Garden for aquatic plants and this was written about it in 1913:

 The pool is formed by a grass and moss covered earthen dam, which has been thrown across a brook's course.
 The dam is almost, though not quite, such as beavers would have made, but it is now so covered with things growing at random, as they do in wild places, that it seems the work of nature itself.
 It is however, the only bit of artificial work in the entire garden.
 (1)

 Her notes on birds and animals during the spring months included these: